£90m government investment in City Deal

 A total of £90.2m is being invested into Stirling and Clackmannanshire by the Scottish and UK governments.

-The money - £45.1m for each area - is part of the City Region Deals, which are designed to drive economic growth.
+The £45.1m from each government is part of the City Region Deals, which are designed to drive economic growth.

 The investment will support a new International Environment Centre and a new Aquaculture Innovation Hub.